.:VIM (Video In Motion)

 ResetMMI

-Please note: AudiEnthusiast.com is in no way associated to Audi or VAG in any way shape or form.
+Please note: AudiEnthusiast.com is in no way associated to Audi or VW in any way shape or form.
 All brand names and manufacturers listed here are for informational purposes only and are in no way endorsed by AudiEnthusiasts.com unless stated other wise.

 WARNING!!
 All modifications and changes are done at your own risk.
 This site in no way approves the modifications performed here for your vehicle.
 Please check with your dealer before performing any changes as they may void portions of your factory warranty.